 Rikki Ascani is a runner and outdoor adventurer originally from Ironton, Pennsylvania.
 She discovered her lifelong passion for the environment and social change while studying fish and wildlife conservation at Virginia Tech.
 After her partner’s PhD program brought them both to Columbia, Rikki wanted to walk a path that more directly connected her with the people and environments she hoped to serve and preserve.
 She now works as Local Motion's Community Engagement Director where she’s excited to work on the ground in the community, out from behind her desk, to see and shape how change takes hold over time.
 Rikki wants to build deep and lasting connections to our community and environment.
 You might also run into her exercising her activism muscles with Peaceworks.
 Rikki loves to garden and is in the process of transforming the Local Motion office into an indoor rainforest.

 Gabi Jacobs is a stylish dressing track and field star from Bloomington-Normal, IL.
 She proved to be anything but normal as she excelled in discus at The University of Missouri, where she received a Bachelor’s degree in psychology and a Master’s degree in education, focusing on positive coaching.
 While working at a local grocery store, she noticed Local Motion's mission on the dime token donation box.
 She followed up and realized how much Local Motion's work applied to her life.
-Gabi now works for Local Motion as Community Engagement Coordinator, where she connects Local Motion's mission and vision to the community.
+Gabi now works for Local Motion as Communications & Outreach Director, where she connects Local Motion's mission and vision to the community.
 When she is not out playing disc golf at one of Columbia's beautiful courses, you can catch her at a local coffee shop jamming to some indie, or cruising around town on her purple speckled Giant Iguana mountain bike.
 Gabi believes that when you get around town outside of a car, you connect with people and build relationships, and that you don’t just simply move through a community, but you become part of it.

 If you need advice on your next camping trip or river adventure Taylor is a great person to ask.
 Taylor March is an avid backpacker, sailor, and canoeist and has spent a great deal of time exploring Missouri and Kentucky’s outdoors.
 Taylor grew up in St. Louis, Missouri and has spent the majority of his adult life getting around in a car lite way, primarily travelling by foot, bike, or the bus.
 Currently Taylor lives in St. Louis City, with his wife and daughter, but he gets around the state frequently with family connections across much of Missouri.
 Taylor comes to Missourians for Responsible Transportation (MRT) after serving as Program Director at Trailnet for close to eight years, where he has left a lasting impact of kindness, knowledge, professionalism and passion for helping people outside of cars move around the city.
 Taylor is looking forward to working together with communities across the state to make Missouri an even easier place for all Missourians to get around.